Assessment and Reporting

 Baseline Assessment in Key Stage 3

-Pupils’ progress in Year 7 and 8 will be continuously monitored by considering their progress from a baseline assessment (CAT test) taken in the first half term each year.
-These tests will provide a nationally comparable standard age score which can range from 70-130, with 100 being the national average.
-Student progress will then be monitored from their starting band, as outlined below:
+Pupils’ current attainment in Year 7,8 and 9 will be continuously monitored by considering their progress from their SATS tests, and/or from a baseline assessment (CAT test) taken in the first half term each year.
+CAT tests provide a nationally comparable standard age score which can range from 70-130, with 100 being the national average.
+As students progress through the school their performance in class, tests and exams can then be assessed against their relative starting points.

 Baseline Indicator